Near-death experience: Elements according to Ring (1980)

 The final stage is the person being resuscitated.

 Common elements (2022 guidelines – close to death or death)

-Since patient populations studied since Moody's original publication have drifted away from the original definition of NDEs thus from pathophysiological states resulting from critical illness, death, closeness to death, it has become challenging to compare peer reviewed publications where patients have diverse medical and non-medical conditions.
-Recent guidelines have addressed challenge by proposing to make a clear distinction between patient groups having experienced an authentic near-death experience, as in Moody's original publication, from other experiences (medical and non-medical).
+Since patient populations studied since Moody's original publication have drifted away from the original definition of NDEs—and thus from pathophysiological states resulting from critical illness, death, closeness to death—it has become challenging to compare peer reviewed publications where patients have diverse medical and non-medical conditions.
+Recent guidelines have addressed the challenge by proposing to make a clear distinction between patient groups having experienced an authentic near-death experience, as in Moody's original publication, from other experiences (medical and non-medical).
 To better identify patients' populations, the guidelines stress the importance of studying patients whose experiences follow the narrative arc of Moody's original transcendent experiences: